 China suspends visas for South Koreans in virus retaliation

-BEIJING (AP) — China suspended visas Tuesday for South Koreans to come to the country for tourism or business in apparent retaliation for COVID-19 testing requirements on Chinese travelers.
+BEIJING (AP) — China suspended issuing visas Tuesday for South Koreans to come to the country for tourism or business in apparent retaliation for COVID-19 testing requirements imposed by South Korea on Chinese travelers, according to a notice posted by the Chinese Embassy in Seoul.

-China requires the same measures for arriving travelers.
+Japan’s Kyodo News service said the ban would also affect Japanese travelers.
+A Japanese Foreign Ministry official said the government was aware of the report and was holding unofficial discussions with Chinese authorities about measures being considered by Beijing.
+It would be “regrettable” if restrictions are imposed, the official said, speaking on customary condition of anonymity.

+China has yet to say when it might resume issuing tourist visas on a large scale.

+In a phone call with his South Korean counterpart, Park Jin, Chinese Foreign Minister Qin Gang “expressed concern" about the measures taken by South Korea and said he “hopes that the South Korean side will uphold an objective and scientific attitude."

+China's move appeared to be grounded in its demands that its citizens be treated the same as those of other countries.
 Around a dozen countries have followed the U.S. in requiring negative tests for travelers coming from China, which has lifted most of its “zero-COVID” restrictions for the first time in three years but also has been experiencing a major outbreak since last month.

+At a daily briefing, Foreign Ministry spokesperson Wang Wenbin defended China's anti-pandemic measures, adding that “Regrettably, a handful of countries, in disregard of science and facts and the reality at home, have insisted on taking discriminatory entry restriction measures targeting China.
+China firmly rejected this and took reciprocal measures."

+Wang did not respond directly to questions about a suspension of visa issuance to South Koreans and Japanese, saying only that he had “made it very clear."

 The World Health Organization and several nations have accused China of withholding data on its outbreak.
 The testing requirements are aimed at identifying potential virus variants carried by travelers.